-Name of SENCO: Ms Claire Temple
+Name of SENCO: Miss Katie Daniels

-Contact details: schooloffice@sandbrook.wirral.sch.uk
+Contact details: katiedaniels@sandbrook.wirral.sch.uk

-Parents with concerns regarding their progress, special educational needs or additional needs their child may be experiencing are encouraged to make an appointment with their child's class teacher or contact the school office to make an appointment with Ms Temple.
+Miss Daniels holds a drop in session for any parents with concerns regarding the progress, special educational needs or additional needs their child may be experiencing.
+This is held on a Thursday afternoon from 3:15.
+Alternatively, please contact the school office to make an appointment at a different time.